keptn-contrib/prometheus-service/README.md

       response_time_p95: histogram_quantile(0.95, sum by(le) (rate(http_response_time_milliseconds_bucket{handler="ItemsController.addToCart",job="$SERVICE-$PROJECT-$STAGE-canary"}[$DURATION_SECONDS])))
     ```

 * To store this configuration, you need to add this file to a Keptn's configuration store.
-This is done by using the Keptn CLI with the [add-resource](https://keptn.sh/docs/0.6.0/reference/cli/#keptn-add-resource) command.
+This is done by using the Keptn CLI with the [keptn add-resource](https://keptn.sh/docs/0.8.x/reference/cli/commands/keptn_add-resource/) command (see [SLI Provider](https://keptn.sh/docs/0.8.x/quality_gates/sli-provider/) for more information).

 ---